kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 },[])
 ```

-These actions ensure the customer will only have access to the receipt info **UNTIL** they navigate elsewhere.
+These actions ensure the customer will **ONLY** have access to the receipt info **UNTIL** they navigate elsewhere.
 Okie dokie!
 That pretty much sums up handling the receipt info along with proper navigation logic.
 The next steps pertain to setting up and configuring webhooks &#128526;.

 *** *Note *** A little preamble about webhooks*